Senator Bates to Host Opioid Awareness Forum - The Vista Press

-The public is invited to learn more about the dangers of opioids at a free event next Thursday, May 10th.
+The public is invited to learn more about the dangers of opioids at a free event TOMORROW (Thursday, May 10TH).
 Many drug tragedies begin with a legal prescription for pain relief which could then turn into an addiction.
 Senator Patricia Bates (R-Laguna Niguel) will host an informative forum that will feature experts on the topic of opioids, including a mother who will share her son’s battle with addiction for 13 years.

 WHO: Senator Patricia Bates